The development of the image is finished. Let’s go back to the technical prerequisites automatically provided by PhotoLab that we have not presented.

 – To offer a starting point for creative treatments

-– To allow the user to save his personal recipes to apply them to photos of the same type or even to generalize his style
+– To allow users to save their personal recipes to apply them to photos of the same type or even to generalize their style

 By default the “1- DxO Standard” preset is applied.
-The interest of the starting preset is to silently apply some basic corrections in a transparent way for the user who discovers his already optimized photo.
+The interest of the starting preset is to silently apply some basic corrections in a transparent way for users who discovers their already optimized photo.

 This preset is very relevant.
 Little by little you will be able to adapt it to your liking but for the moment it is an excellent starting point.